quyenhl16/udp-gtp-go/README.md

 - **S11 pool**: 4 sockets
 - **S10 pool**: 1 socket

-The project is designed with an extensible architecture so that additional eBPF programs, hooks, and packet processing modules can be added later without redesigning the core.
+The repository is designed as a reusable foundation rather than a one-off demo.
+The eBPF runtime is intentionally separated from the built-in UDP server so that other Go projects can import and reuse the eBPF module with their own socket-group implementation.

 ---